 Scholars: Once a student demonstrates adequate self-discipline/maturity at home and in the classroom and has mastered certain academic building blocks, they are invited into the Scholar group.
 Initially, parents set the pace and focus for their student’s personal goals but over time, the Scholar transitions into setting their own goals while remaining accountable to their parents for mentoring and guidance.
 Parents and students participate in monthly mentoring sessions with their group leader/teacher.
 In these meetings, teachers may offer suggestions, ask questions, and encourage students to honor their parent’s direction.
 Scholars use their academic knowledge to understand the world and their individual missions– applying their knowledge and skills as they discover their personal “Why.”
 As they master the AFE Scholar goal guides, these students have what they need to start personalizing their education to match their personal mission.
 Scholar level students are in the process of becoming life-long, self-motivated learners with a servant leader mindset and resolve.
 “Graduation” or transition from the Scholar level comes after mastery of academic skills and knowledge, completion of goal guides and any curriculum assigned or approved by parents, and the writing of a thesis explaining their purpose/mission.

 Mission Phase: These individuals are self-directing their education, have the desire to take action towards living their purpose, and demonstrate a academic mastery equal to that of a college level associates degree in the areas of grammar, mathematics, and writing/research in the field of their interest.
 These people are preparing and living the Mission Phase of their education/life.
 This is a stage where youth and adults can attend workshops, seminars, and classes specific to their interests and needs.
 Many students blend a collection of independent study, group projects (e.g. community action/service or labs), classes from experts, apprenticeships, internships, and mentoring with those who have aspects of the student’s desired results.
-At this stage a student often completes a college degree, becomes a master communicator, gains valuable work and life experience, starts their own business, expands their vision with meaningful service opportunities, and more.
+At this stage a student often starts their desired career path, becomes a master communicator, gains valuable work and life experience, starts their own business, expands their vision with meaningful service opportunities, and more.
 This phase doesn’t ever end for the purpose driven leader/learner.
 At American Family Education we desire to inspire our community and facilitate the opportunities that will enhance your ability to live the life you want, a life of joy, success, excellence and purpose.